 As the technology landscape continues to evolve, these threats will only multiply and grow increasingly complex.
 So too will the cyber security skills shortage, which is why the search for qualified talent is more urgent than ever for businesses of all sizes.

 There is an extremely high demand for cyber security professionals and a shortage of qualified candidates.
 Partially due to this high demand, cyber security salaries are higher than many other IT jobs.
-In fact, according to data from LinkedIn, the median base salary of a cyber security professional in the U.S. is about $92,500 per year.
+In fact, according to data from the Bureau of Labor Statistics, the median base salary of a cyber security professional in the U.S. is about $103,000 per year.

 But are all these jobs reserved for senior-level professionals, or is there room for newcomers?
-In 2019 on LinkedIn, 33 percent of cyber security-related job listings are for entry-level positions, while 30 percent are for associate-level roles and 8 percent for mid- to senior-level positions.
+In 2021 on LinkedIn, 44 percent of cyber security-related job listings are for entry-level positions, while 42 percent are for associate-level roles and 6 percent for mid- to senior-level positions.
+Discover the career path and salary for many people who take on a cybersecurity path after getting their degree.

 As companies expand their security teams, there will also be room to grow into mid- and top-level management positions over time.
 By all accounts, now is a good time to start thinking about a cyber security career.